 So, you may be asking yourself, “why worry about counting your macros at all?”
 You’re probably aware that macros are the calorie providing substances found in food, but that’s only half of the picture.
 Each macronutrient actually has a number of unique and vital functions within your body.

 When we’re talking about building muscle, no macronutrient is more important than protein.
-Without enough protein, your body won’t be able to build new muscle tissue no matter how many calories you consume or how many hours you spend in the gym.
+Without enough of it, your body won’t be able to build new muscle tissue no matter how many calories you consume or how many hours you spend in the gym.

 Dietary fat and carbohydrates also perform a number of important functions within your body.
-Without enough carbs, it’s very difficult to muster up the energy it takes to make it through your workouts.
-A deficit in fats means that your body may not be able to distribute vitamins and minerals to the cells that need them.
+Without enough carbs, it’s very difficult to muster up the energy it takes to make it through a demanding workout.
+A lack of fat in your diet may leave your body unable able to produce the hormones it needs to support the muscle-building process.

 Ultimately, having a balanced intake of all 3 macronutrients in your daily diet is the key to maximizing your muscle-building potential while you are bulking.

 How to Count Macros For Bulking